mt7180/prefect-pulumi-data-orchestration/README.md

 ```
 The automation has two parts.
 The match part looks for every Prefect event and matches on the specified resource id, in this case the id of the newly created static webhook from above.
 The parameters part sets the parameters to be fed into the deployed flow.
 Since our flow [data_flow] has an event_msg parameter, this has to be assigned in the parameters part of the Automation, in this case we assign the whole payload body of the event to it.

-### Infrastructure Provisioning with Pulumi
+## Infrastructure Provisioning with Pulumi
-As discussed above, we will define and create the necessary AWS infrastructure on our own and assign the information about it to the job variables of a deployment.
+As discussed above, we will define and create the required AWS infrastructure ourselves and assign the information about it to the job variables of a deployment
 No reason to panic.
 Everything is prepared in the `__main__.py` file of the infrastructure folder.
 If you are using Pulumi with Python, this is the main file to write the definitions of your AWS (or other cloud providers) infrastructure.
 We need to create the following components and later add them to the work pool job template:

 - AWS ECR repository